Philadelphia Art Alliance

 An exciting renovation is currently underway to update and restore the intimate gallery, performance and convening spaces of the Wetherill mansion, which was originally designed by architect Charles Klauder and built in 1906.

 The School for Temporary Liveness

-Presented by the University of the Arts School of Dance, The School for Temporary Liveness reimaginines performance through the poetic frame of a school.
+Presented by the University of the Arts School of Dance, The School for Temporary Liveness reimagines performance through the poetic frame of a school.
 The School for Temporary Liveness mobilizes educational structures to generate new forms of knowledge and spectatorship.
-Comprising three zones of encounter, audience members are invited to move between a new commission by Isabel Lewis in The Classroom; nora chipaumire's three-part live-performance album in The Library; and group and one-on-one tutoring sessions led by a host of expert-practitioners, artists, and scholars in Study Hall.
+Comprising three zones of encounter, the School for Temporary Liveness invites audience members to move between a new commission by Isabel Lewis in The Classroom; nora chipaumire's three-part live-performance album in The Library; and group and one-on-one tutoring sessions led by a host of expert-practitioners, artists and scholars in Study Hall.

 The School for Temporary Liveness has been supported by The Pew Center for Arts & Heritage.

 Presented by the University of the Arts Rosenwald Wolf Gallery, Invisible City: Philadelphia and the Vernacular Avant-garde will highlight and explore Philadelphia’s significant contributions to visual culture in the 1950s through the 1970s in an exhibition, a publication and performances.
 The project will invite audiences to envision Philadelphia as “a city of firsts,” which produced the first Pop Art exhibitions; innovations in architecture and urban planning; one of the country’s first rock music magazines, and a substantial postwar growth of art schools.